One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: One-point statistics

 Three different settings are available from T-RECS for the two main radio source populations (active galactic nuclei and star-forming galaxies).
-For our analysis we use the `wide' catalogue, which simulates a sky coverage of $400$~square degress with a lower flux density limit of $100$~nJy at $1.4$~GHz.
+For our source count comparisons we use the `wide' catalogue, which simulates a sky coverage of $400$~square degress with a lower flux density limit of $100$~nJy at $1.4$~GHz.
 The T-RECS `wide' catalogue does not include effects of clustering \citep{TRecs2018}, while the `medium' T-RECS catalogue does.
 We checked that this does not result in any significant differences for the differential source counts for the range of flux densities considered in this work.
 For all T-RECS catalogues frequency bands between $150$~MHz and $20$~GHz are provided.
 Here we use the flux densities at $150$~MHz.
 In Fig.~\ref{fig:diffnumbercounts2} the differential source counts of AGNs and SFGs are shown, as well as the sum of both populations.
-We find that T-RECS shows a tilt of the total differential source counts compared to LoTSS-DR1 data and SKADS simulations.

-A more detailed analysis reveals that this seems to be due to an underestimate of the number of AGNs at low radio frequencies and an overestimate of the number of SFGs (see top and bottom panels in Fig.~\ref{fig:diffnumbercounts2}).
-It is as large as a factor of 2 at 1 mJy and a factor of 1/2 at 0.5~Jy.
-It seems that this cannot be explained by a possible 20 per cent offset in flux density calibration.
-Further studies are needed to understand the mismatch between T-RECS and existing data from different instruments and also SKADS simulations at 150~MHz.
+We find that T-RECS is in good agreement with the data of the masked LoTSS-DR1, except for a small discrepancy in the flux density range from $3$ to $12$~mJy.